 About the author: Lamar Watson, CFP®, is a Fee-Only Financial Advisor in the Washington, D.C. area that works with clients virtually across the country.
 Lamar's work with his clients focuses on budgeting, employee benefits, paying down debt, buying their first home, and investing.
 Lamar is the Founder of Dream Financial Planning, a virtual Fiduciary Financial Planning firm specifically designed to help young professionals and minorities take control of their finances and fulfill their dreams.
 Feel free to schedule a complimentary consultation to learn how we use the DREAM Financial Planning Process ™ to help our clients achieve their goals.

-While you won’t see them regularly on the news or shared on social media, that doesn’t mean these individuals aren’t influencing the world in their own way.
-Below, we’ve identified five Black businessmen and businesswomen who are making big moves in the financial space and corporate world.
-From a dedicated LGBTQ+ activist to the founder of an app you’ve likely used, here are our top five Black business leaders to keep an eye on in 2021 and beyond.
+While you don’t see them regularly on the news or shared on social media, that does not mean these individuals aren’t influencing the world in their own way.
+Below, we’ve identified five Black businessmen and women who are making big moves in the financial space and corporate world.
+From a dedicated LGBTQ+ activist to the founder of an app you have likely used, here are our top five Black business leaders to keep an eye on in 2022 and beyond.